Back to all posts

 Walking down the adhesive aisle at a hardware store can be overwhelming.
 There are dozens of products all claiming to be the best, but not every sealant is right for every job.
 Using a product that isn’t specifically designed for pressurized PVC pipes is a recipe for failure.
 Low-quality or incorrect sealants can crack, fail to cure properly, or even react poorly with the plastic, weakening the pipe over time.
 Always read the manufacturer’s instructions carefully to ensure the product is compatible with your pipes and is rated for the pressure and temperature it will be exposed to.
 When in doubt, sticking with a manufacturer-approved primer and cement is a reliable choice for many plumbing repairs.

-Applying Sealant to a Wet or Pressurized Pipe
+Applying Sealant to a Wet Pipe

 In a moment of panic, it’s natural to want to stop a leak as fast as possible, but applying sealant while water is still flowing is one of the biggest mistakes you can make.
 The pressure from the water will push the sealant out of the crack before it has a chance to bond and cure, making your efforts completely useless.
 You must shut off the water supply first.
 While some specialty epoxy putties are designed to be applied to damp surfaces, they are the exception, not the rule.
 For most liquid sealants, tapes, and cements, the surface needs to be completely dry.
 Trying to patch a pressurized pipe is a guaranteed way to waste time and materials, and it won’t solve your emergency plumbing problem.